Fz3r0/Fz3r0/Networking/Knowledge/EtherChannel-like-a-sir.md

 ```

-2. Create the port channel interface with the `channel-group` identifier _(like channel-group 1,2,3,4,etc)_ `mode ON` command in interface range configuration mode.
+2. Create the port channel interface with the `channel-group` identifier _(Only 1 to 6 accepted 1,2,3,4,5,6)_ `mode ON` command in interface range configuration mode.

 ```

-SW1(config-if-range)# channel-group 666 mode on
+SW1(config-if-range)# channel-group 1 mode on
-Creating a port-channel interface Port-channel 666
+Creating a port-channel interface Port-channel 1

 SW1(config-if-range)# no shutdown